narger-ef/Practical-Sorting-of-Encrypted-Numbers/README.md

-# Practical Sorting of Encrypted Numbers
+# Practical Sorting of Encrypted Numbers in Approximate Homomorphic Encryption